garbles/concave/README.md

 };
 ```

-### Should it update?
+### Should use() render?

 Finally, `use()` accepts an optional "should update" argument to decide whether it should update.
-The default behavior is to update when a simple `Object.is` check fails.
+By default, the behavior is to render when the values are no longer strictly equal.
 If you do wish to define this argument it can be one of the following:

 1. `true`: Noop.
 Will inherit the default behavior.
 2. `false`: Will never update.